natenauman/natenauman.github.io/c_personal.md

 		</header>

 <!-- Content -->
 Some of my extracurricular passions include oil painting, mountain climbing, running, and language-learning.
 I never get tired of studying new languages because it allows me to travel and connect deeply with people from across the world.
 I speak French and Arabic proficiently, and I am conversational in Bengali.
-The combination of French and Arabic has allowed travel around me to North Africa on multiple occasions: I lived with a host family in Rabat, Morocco for 3 months after graduating high school, and I embarked on a week of solo-traveling in Tunisia during the summer of 2022.
+The combination of French and Arabic has allowed me to travel around North Africa on multiple occasions: I lived with a host family in Rabat, Morocco for 3 months after graduating high school and I embarked on a week of solo-traveling in Tunisia during the summer of 2022.
 Bengali is one of the richest languages on the planet since it boasts exceptional poetry and the most beautiful songs, and I was surprised to find that Bengali is more widely spoken than French!
 This summer, I hope to participate in the CLS immersion program through which I would study Bengali while living in India or Bangladesh for over 2 months.<br><br>

 <html>
 <head>